Why foster for Peace Love & Poms Rescue?

 What are the requirements to foster?

-We require each potential foster to fill out a foster application, provide references, allow a home visit, and live within a two-hour drive of the rescue.
+We require each potential foster to fill out a foster application, provide references, allow a home visit, and be willing to drive of the rescue.
 Each dog at Peace Love & Poms has different needs and has different requirements in their ideal foster home.
 In general, we do not require a fenced-in yard, however, we do have a few specific dogs who do require a fenced-in yard.
 If you do not own your home, we require a letter from your landlord stating that they will allow you to foster a dog of the breed and size you are seeking.

 What is the cost to foster?